Profitable Investing – Owning Superior Stocks at the Right Time.

 2) If the stock market is going up what should I buy?

-OK, so now you’ve been monitoring the market guide (top of each page) daily and now it’s in the green zone.
+OK, so now you’ve been monitoring the Market Timing Indicator (top of each page) daily and at least the weekly time frame is showing high demand for stocks.

 What do you do now?